Transfer Credit Criteria & Requirements

 Coursework completed or taken at an institution other than the University of West Georgia is considered transfer credit.

 Students must submit an official transcript from all previously attended institutions.
 Here at UWG, Transfer Evaluations are processed in the order they are received.
-The evaluation is usually processed 2-3 weeks after a student has been fully accepted by Admissions.
-Once processed, students receive email notification that the transfer evaluation may be accessed via myUWG.
+The evaluation is typically processed within 2 weeks after a student has been accepted by Admissions.
+Once processed, students receive email notification to his/her UWG email account that the transfer evaluation may be accessed via myUWG.